zeroby0/DeterministicProcessPool/README.md

 The built-in ProcessPoolExecutor can wake processes in any order.
 This one wakes them in the same order as they were submitted.

+### Installation
+Download the `deterministic.py` file and keep it in the same folder as the file you're importing it from.

 ### Usage
 Here is an example to make multiple webrequests with `wget`.